hellmarbecker/imply-news/README.md

 The transition matrices are organized as a dictionary, there should be an entry with key `"default"`.

+You need to create a file `news_secret.sh` in the main directory, and make it executable, which contains the bootstrap address and credentials for Confluent Cloud, like so:

+    export CC_BOOTSTRAP="<bootstrap server>"
+    export CC_APIKEY="<API Key>"
+    export CC_SECRET="<Secret>"

 ### Components of the news data generator

 `news_process.py`